Grieving Angels beat Rangers 9-4 day after death of Skaggs

 After grounding a high fastball into right field with the bases loaded to send home Mike Trout and Justin Upton, Bour touched his chest twice and tipped the bill of his batting helmet before pointing skyward.
 Upton had put the Angels ahead for good with an RBI single.

-Bour has been through this before, with the Florida Marlins in 2016 when pitcher Jose Fernandez was killed in a boating accident near the end of the 2016 season.
+Bour has been through this before, with the Miami Marlins in 2016 when pitcher Jose Fernandez was killed in a boating accident late in the season.

 “Like it’s been said before, there’s really no playbook for this,” Bour said.
 “I know how tough it’s going to be every single day.
 And it takes a really long time for it to sink in.
 And it still, sometimes it just doesn’t.”